Skip to Content

 A business filing under Chapter 7 cannot claim any exempt property.
 The “everything must go” sales include inventory, equipment, furnishings, and fixtures owned by the business.
 Chapter 7 closes the business permanently.

-Anyone making too much income to qualify for Chapter 7 can restructure their debt through Chapter 13.
-This bankruptcy chapter is also useful for those who want to protect unexempt assets from being sold.
+Anyone earning too much to qualify for Chapter 7 can restructure their debt through Chapter 13.
+This bankruptcy chapter is useful for those who want to protect assets that would otherwise be sold.

 Basic elements in Chapter 13 bankruptcy in Fort Worth include the following: